Cherry Shrimp Molting Problems: How To Deal With Those?

 During an unsuccessful molting, the shell doesn’t crack open around the neck area at only one point.
 Rather, the shell cracks across the whole neck, forming a circle of white.
 This white ring is the flesh of the shrimp.
 This white ring of flesh divides the old exoskeleton into two different parts.

-Imagine, you’re wearing a pair of gloves.
+Imagine you’re wearing a pair of gloves.
 Now, you’ve partially removed the gloves.
 In such a case, no matter how much you move the fingers, the gloves won’t come off.
 Such becomes the case for the cherry shrimp.

 So, don’t lose hope completely.